-- In ServiceNow terminology, you need to install an integration 'application' in ServiceNow (see Installing the FlexNet Manager Suite integration application for ServiceNow). - There must also be a user account correctly configured in ServiceNow (see Creating a ServiceNow User).
+- In ServiceNow terminology, you need to install an integration 'application' in ServiceNow (see Installing the FlexNet Manager Suite Integration Application from the ServiceNow Store). - There must also be a user account correctly configured in ServiceNow (see Creating a ServiceNow Integration User).

-Installing the FlexNet Manager Suite integration application for ServiceNow
+Installing the FlexNet Manager Suite Integration Application from the ServiceNow Store